In Ontario, public libraries are created by municipal by-laws and governed by public library boards, as outlined in the Public Libraries Act.

 - To speak about an item not listed on the agenda, you may be heard at regular meetings.

 - You must provide written notice of your request and shall include the subject matter, a list of persons(s) who will be appearing before the Board, and a copy of the material that will be presented.

 - Upon receipt of the written notice, the request shall be listed on the next most appropriate meeting agenda, provided the Board has jurisdiction over the subject matter outlined in the request.

 If you are unable to attend a Board meeting virtually or by phone, but wish to make a public delegation, please contact the Board email to arrange for access to technology in a library branch in order to provide your delegation.

 Delegations speak with permission of the Board.
 To ensure a respectful and productive environment, the Board will not tolerate the following:

-- speaking on any subject other than the subject for which they have received approval to address the Board; or
+- Speaking about any subject other than the subject for which they have received approval to address the Board; or

-- disobeying the Rules of Procedure By-law of a decision of the Chair
+- Disobeying the Rules of Procedure By-law or a decision of the Chair.

-Revisions approved by the Ottawa Public Library Board on March 8, 2016
+Revision approved by the Ottawa Public Library Board on November 3, 2020